Table of Contents

 Important

-ARCoreARFoundationFrameSource and ARKitARFoundationFrameSource are frame sources provided by EasyAR to enable AR Foundation functionality on devices that support AR Foundation.
-If the session in the scene does not contain these frame sources, AR Foundation functionality cannot be enabled.
+ARCoreARFoundationFrameSource and ARKitARFoundationFrameSource are frame sources provided by EasyAR to enable AR Foundation functionality on supported devices.
+If the scene's session doesn't contain these frame sources, AR Foundation functionality cannot be enabled.

-If the session in the scene does not contain these frame sources, you can manually add them through the menu.
+If the scene's session lacks these frame sources, you can add them manually via the menu.

 alt text

-To run on phones that do not support AR Foundation, you also need to ensure that the session contains frame sources other than AR Foundation.
-A typical ARSession should look like the following,
+To run on phones that don't support AR Foundation, you also need to ensure the session contains frame sources other than AR Foundation.
+A typical ARSession should resemble the following:

 alt text